 - If you already decided to go down the VPN path you don’t want to be limited by the amount of information or media you consume.
-But free VPN are very limited, normally to as little as 100-200mb, which in today’s world is close to nothing.
+However, free VPN are have very limited protocols and bandwidth caps, normally to as little as 100-200mb, which in today’s world is close to nothing.

 - Free VPN don’t have the same location options.
 You would normally have a few locations to choose from.
 That can really interfere you if you are seeking for a specific IP address somewhere in the world.